SQL WHERE and HAVING clause (with examples)

 When we execute the query, it results in 0 rows!
 So, what happened?

-clause is executed before GROUP BY
+Remember that WHERE clause is executed before GROUP BY clause which means it is executed

-before HAVING
+before HAVING clause.

-In this case, we are filtering stores' name (the condition using WHERE
+In this case, we are filtering stores' name (the condition using WHERE) before we get to filter

-).
+flavours' name (the condition using HAVING).
 Since we don't have any store that have "caramel" in its

-name, there is nothing to filter by the HAVING
+name, there is nothing to filter by the HAVING clause.

 Conclusions